-- 1. The first offense may result in a one (1)-day suspension from that class. - 2.
+- 1. The first offense may result in a one (1)-day suspension from that class and or detention. - 2.
 The second offense will result in suspension from class and may receive additional detentions.
 A parent may be required to meet with the administration before the student will be readmitted to class. - 3.
-The third offense will necessitate the student appearing before the disciplinary committee with the possibility of the student losing credit for the course.
+The third offense may necessitate the student appearing before the disciplinary committee with the possibility of the student losing credit for the course.

-Detention/Referral Policy - High School
+Detention/Referral Policy